S-HARI-S/Quotify/README.md

 ## Working
 Users can enter the author name , quote and a description of background image into the text box provided.
 These values are read and the bg image description is given as prompt to [DALLE](https://openai.com/product/dall-e-2).
 A response containing url of generated image is obtained and it is rendered on a HTML canvas.
 Then the author name , quote are also rendered on top of the image canvas.

-## Changes I'm working on
-* Adding a color wheel.
-* Adding a font selector.
-* Adding a download button.
-* A tool to change the position of the texts.